 The other tool I love is an affordable crock originally developed in Korea for making kimchi.
 It’s a rectangular vessel that has a vacuum lid inside.
 This lid suctions to the inside of the vessel and gets pushed beneath the brine.
 I make ferments continually in mine, and just walk away without worry once the ferment is packed in to age.
 (Find it HERE.)

-GAPS Diet, AIP, Keto and Vegan
+GAPS Diet, AIP, Keto and Vegan-friendly details

 For GAPS, there are two modifications to make to this recipe so it’s compliant: